mlopscommunity/community-survey/survey_goals_and_questions.md

 ### Draft questions
 * What is the business use case?
 * Who (roles) is involved with each part of the process
+    1) Define the use case & business requirements
+    2) Experiment with models and features
+    3) Deployment of models and features to production
+    4) Post deployment monitoring
+    [HOW TO MAKE THIS NOT LINEAR?]
 * Length of time for different stages of the process
 * Which tools are used?
 * What data sources are using in training and/or production environments?